How to Launch GUI Applications from the Terminal

 -f Reads input from standard input and opens with TextEdit.

-It’s usage is self explanatory to those who have experience in the command line environment, but for those who are new to the Terminal, it is easy to use and we’ll explain.
+The usage is likely self explanatory to those who have experience in the command line environment, but for those who are new to the Terminal, don’t be too confused, it is easy to use and we’ll explain.
 For example, if you want to edit /etc/motd with TextWrangler to change your Message of the Day, but you hate the command line editors nano and vi, here is what you’d type:

 $ open -a TextWrangler /etc/motd